blueset/project-lyricova/README.md

 its database of Vocaloid songs, and allow manual addition of entries that does not fall under VocaDB’s scope.

-For the current version of Project Lyricova released in 2015, see the `v1` branch.
+For the previous version of Project Lyricova last released in 2015, see the `v1` branch.

 <small>\* The term “Vocaloid” here includes all voice synthesizers, as defined